douhthood/vector_sample_code/Getting Started/Equivalent Distance Functions.md

 <img src="images/alt_dist_fn.png" width="640" alt="Alternative Distance Functions"/>

+These distance functions are equivalent, the same underlying functions are used so there is no performance differences.
+These distance functions are just different syntax, use the syntax that you are most comfortable with.

 Here are some examples of using these distance functions.

 Create a table with some vectors